isomerpages/ncss-ssi/pages/Fang Xinwei, Singapore Children's Society.md

 description: Mr Fang Xinwei is a senior social worker at Singapore Children's Society.
 Read more about his social service story here.
 ---

-## Mr Fang Xinwei, Senior Social Worker, Singapore Children’s Society
+## Senior Social Worker, Singapore Children’s Society

 Even before joining the Singapore Children’s Society as a fresh graduate in 2013, Xinwei always had a keen passion for working with children.
 He was a pastoral staff at his church’s children ministry for nine years, and it was that experience which inspired him to pursue a degree and career in Social Work.